 Entry Requirements For Backpacking Laos

 Depending on your passport country of origin, you will likely need a visa to enter Laos.
-Though if you happen to have a passport from the Association of Southeast Asia Nations (ASEAN) or from South Korea, Japan, Russia, or Switzerland, you receive visa-free access to Laos.
+However if you happen to have a passport from the Association of Southeast Asia Nations (ASEAN) or from South Korea, Japan, Russia, or Switzerland, you receive visa-free access to Laos.

 If you are like me and are not part of the above countries, don’t worry because it is a relatively easy process.
 There is no need to organize a visa in advance as you can get a visa on arrival at all international airports and the majority of overland border crossings.

 There are some countries that unfortunately cannot receive this visa on arrival.
 The majority includes those from Africa and the Middle East.
 It is best if you check this website to see whether you are eligible or not.

 Best Time To Backpack Laos